JoakimSundman/caddy-https-tutorial/caddy-tutorial/step3.md

 }
 " > Caddyfile
 ```
-For actualy use to your domains instead of
+If you have a domain name replace the following
 ```
 localhost:80 and https://localhost{uri}
 ```
-you use your own hostname e.g.
+with your own hostname e.g.
 ```
 example.com:80 and https://example.com{uri}
 ```
-But for the tutorial we will use localhost
+As previously stated we will be focusing on a localhost version but these configurations should work on a basic live environment with minimal configurations.
 ## The HTTPS Reverse proxy block

 This is the main block that handles secure traffic and sends it to your web application.
 To write this to the Caddyfile without overwriting our earlier block use this command: